alainacox/stock-analysis/README.md

 ![](Resources/AllStocks2017.jpg)

 In 2018, only *ENPH* and *RUN* two stocks had positive yearly Return as well as large Total Daily Volume.
-Both of them was outperformance than others green stocks.
+Both of them out performed the others green stocks.

 ![](Resources/AllStocks2018.jpg)